-Individual tuition and summer school students receive a VHS transcript at the end of the course.
+Individual tuition and summer school students receive a VHS Learning transcript at the end of the course.
 A transcript is also sent to the student's school.
 Professional development participants receive a certificate of completion at the end of each course, listing the number of professional development hours completed.
-Students taking courses through VHS member schools receive grades on their local school transcripts as reported by their VHS site coordinator.
-Site coordinators have the option to print a transcript for their students from the VHS faculty web site.
+Students taking courses through VHS Learning member schools receive grades on their local school transcripts as reported by their VHS Learning site coordinator.
+Site coordinators have the option to print a transcript for their students from the VHS Learning faculty web site.

 Online Course Levels

-All VHS Online Courses are categorized as Standard, Honors, or Advanced Placement level, and the level of each course is indicated in the course catalog.
-The VHS catalog also contains prerequisite skills and course grade level.
-Site coordinators and students should review course level, grade level, and perquisites closely prior to enrolling in any VHS course, to ensure course requirements are met.
+All VHS Learning Online Courses are categorized as Standard, Honors, or Advanced Placement level, and the level of each course is indicated in the course catalog.
+The VHS Learning catalog also contains prerequisite skills and course grade level.
+Site coordinators and students should review course level, grade level, and perquisites closely prior to enrolling in any VHS Learning course, to ensure course requirements are met.

 Texts and instructional materials for each online course and the costs of these materials are the responsibilities of the school offering the course.
 Once course registration is finalized, the site coordinator of the school offering the course will mail any physical materials required to the site coordinator of each student attending the course.
 Each school site coordinator will have responsibility for distributing materials to enrolled students and for returning materials for students who have withdrawn.
 The schools receiving these materials are accountable for return postage, as well as any loss or damage to these materials, and their students will be held accountable for any loss or damage in the same manner they are held accountable for any other school materials.

-All schools enrolling students in The Virtual High School must be in compliance with all Federal Civil Rights legislation.
+All schools enrolling students in VHS Learning must be in compliance with all Federal Civil Rights legislation.
 Title VI of the Civil Right Act of 1964 protects individuals from discrimination based on race, color, or national origin in programs or activities that receive federal financial assistance.
 Title IX of the Education Amendments of 1972 ensures that no person shall, on the basis of gender, be excluded from participation in, be denied the benefits of, or be subjected to discrimination in any federally-assisted program.
-In addition, state civil rights legislation also applies to VHS courses.
+In addition, state civil rights legislation also applies to VHS Learning courses.
 Compliance with all civil rights legislation will be the responsibility of each school, and complaints should be filed with each school and should follow the school's grievance procedure.

 Staffing Requirements for Full Participation